Graduate Student Office Committee

 Once a Ph.D. student has received an office assignment, it is theirs to keep as long as they remain a full-time student.
 (If the student is in an office which is reserved for students in a particular research area, and the student changes to a different area, then they may be asked to change offices in the next lottery process.)

-While most of the process flows as described in this note, nothing is ever that simple.
+While most of the office allocation process flows as described in this note, nothing is ever that simple.
 Therefore, the committee will also decide on special cases (described below), complaints and rejection cases.
 The committee reserves the right to modify assignments made by the allocation algorithm in order to satisfy special circumstances.

 Priority Ranking